qcodespp/qcodespp.github.io/docs/source/parameters.rst

 'Moving' Parameters
 -------------------
 Sometimes you want to sweep a parameter without taking data.
-This is useful if you want to set a sensitive parameter, e.g. a gate voltage, where using ``.set()`` could damage the sample.
+This is useful if you want to set a sensitive parameter, e.g. a gate voltage, where large jumps could damage the sample.
 For this you can use

 .. code-block:: python